EphorusTechniek/flume-rabbitmq-sink/README.md

 ## Options
 Options that can be passed to this sink:

--d,--queueDomain <domain> The domain to add to the host -e,--exchange <name>      The name of the exchange in the RabbitMQ -f,--                     Format the attributes of the event like: X-Flume-attr: value|
+    -h,--host <host>          The RabbitMQ host to connect to -d,--queueDomain <domain> The domain to add to the host -u,--userName <name>      The username to connect to RabbitMQ -p,--password <password>  The password to connect to RabbitMQ -q,--queueName <name>     The name of the queue in the RabbitMQ -r,--routingKey <key>     The routing key of the message -e,--exchange <name>      The name of the exchange in the RabbitMQ -f                        Format the attributes of the event like: X-Flume-attr: value|

--h,--host <host>          The RabbitMQ host to connect to -p,--password <password>  The password to connect to RabbitMQ -q,--queueName <name>     The name of the queue in the RabbitMQ -r,--routingKey <key>     The routing key of the message -u,--userName <name>      The username to connect to RabbitMQ
+All options are optional except the RabbitMQ host.

 ## License
 This code is released under the Apache Public License 2.0.